KiikiTinna/Codewars/README.md

 As stated above, this repo includes my own solutions.
 Please do not use them to cheat on the platform!
-[My profile is](https://www.codewars.com/users/KiikiTinna)
+[Me](https://www.codewars.com/users/KiikiTinna)

 * Codewarriors are strongly encouraged not to look at my solutions to Kata until they have completed it themselves or at least took the time to think about their own approaches.